docsforadobe/after-effects-scripting-guide/docs/item/avitem.md

 The AVItem object provides access to attributes and methods of audio/visual files imported into After Effects.

+!!! info
-> AVItem is a subclass of Item.
+    AVItem is a subclass of Item.
 All methods and attributes of Item, in addition to those listed below, are available when working with AVItem.
 See [Item object](item.md)

+!!! info
-> AVItem is the base class for both CompItem and FootageItem, so AVItem attributes and methods are also available when working with CompItem and FootageItem objects.
+    AVItem is the base class for both CompItem and FootageItem, so AVItem attributes and methods are also available when working with CompItem and FootageItem objects.
 See [CompItem object](compitem.md) and [FootageItem object](footageitem.md).

 !!! warning
     CompItems and FootageItems, while logical descendants of AVItem, are not *really* subclasses of AVItem as AVItem doesn't exist in Extendscript, ie. attempting to check if `item instanceof AVItem` will fail because AVItem is undefined.
 This is also true for `Item` itself.